finos/common-domain-model/docs/product-model.md

 There are two types of products:

 * A **transferable product** associates an asset, itself transferable, with the economic terms describing that asset.
-* A **non-transferable product** describes a commitment between two parties to exchange a flow of assets in the future.
+* A **non-transferable product** describes a commitment between two parties to one or more transfers of assets in the future.

 #### TransferableProduct